INL/BlackLab/site/docs/development/customization/docindexer.md

 If you need something fancy for metadata, have a look at the DocIndexers in BlackLab and the implementation of the helper classes mentioned above.
 It's not hard to make a version that will work for you.

 That concludes this simple tutorial.
-If you have a question, [contact me](mailto:jan.niestadt@ivdnt.org)!
+If you have a question, please [contact us](/guide/about.md#contact-us).